LIFE IS NOT ALWAYS EASY

 Travis Kingsley, A silver-spooned millennial is forced out of his luxurious lifestyle, after his frustrated parents lock up the family home and leave town.
 Travis must navigate reality outside the mansion with help from a familiar working class couple.

-Twenty-four years later, Mr. & Mrs. Kingsley are in therapy, it seems they created an entitled monster by giving him whatever he wanted.
-The spoon was replaced with stuff and more stuff.
+Twenty-four years later, Mr. & Mrs. Kingsley are in therapy, it seems they created an entitled monster, by giving him whatever he wanted.
+The spoon was replaced with stuff.
 Their efforts to course correct and turn Travis into a productive member of society, fell on deaf ears.

-Totally desperate, Travis breaks a window and gains entry to his home, unaware he set off a silent alarm.
-While home and to his horror, he discovers all things are gone, clothes and all.
-Only what he is wearing on his body, is all he had, a loin cloth, Army boots and dog tags.
-He's an Army man home on leave, catching up with sexy nurse girlfriend, Stacy, who really is a nurse.
+Totally desperate, Travis breaks a window and regains entry to his home, unaware he set off a silent alarm.
+While home, he discovers all his things are gone.
+He has only what he is wearing, a loin cloth, Army boots and dog tags.
+He was playing an Army man home on leave, catching up with sexy nurse girlfriend, Stacy, who really is a nurse.

-Travis bailed out by his best friend Chazz, a working man, who finds great delight in Travis' trouble.
-On their most recent night out, Travis asserts he's never had a day of trouble in his whole life.
-It's the juicy irony Chazz finds incredibly hilarious.
+Travis gets bailed out by his best friend Chazz, a working man, he finds great delight in Travis' trouble because Travis asserts that "He's never had a day of trouble in his whole life."
 After a failed attempt to locate his parents at their downtown office of Kingsley Capital, Travis assumes he can stay with Chazz, just one problem, Imelda, Chazz's girlfriend.
-She's not too fond of Travis' easy life.
-Imelda lays out ground rules for Travis to follow, if he is to stay with them, the first being, get a job.
-Having no choice, he agrees.
+She's not fond of Travis' easy life.
+Imelda lays out ironclad ground rules for him to follow, if he is to stay with them, first being, get a job, having no choice, he agrees.

 Casting suggestions below.